stephanieegwuchukwu-ai/stephanieegwuchukwu-aiceamls26.github.io/pages/about-my-project.md

 title: About My Project
 permalink: /about-my-project.html

-subtitle: A Multi-Run Analysis of Deep Learning Models
+subtitle: A Study of Reproducibility, Bias, and Equity in Clinical Deep Learning Systems
-project_title: "Predictive Stability vs. Fairness Instability in Clinical ECG Classification"
+project_title: "Predictive Stability vs. Fairness Instability in Clinical ECG Classification: A Multi-Run Analysis of Deep Learning Models"

 problem: |
   AI tools are increasingly being used in hospitals and clinics to help doctors diagnose heart conditions from ECG (electrocardiogram) recordings.
 But there's a growing concern: these AI systems don't always work equally well for everyone.
 They can quietly perform worse for certain groups of patients, like older women or men in a specific age range, even when their overall accuracy looks fine on paper.
 This means some patients may be more likely to receive a missed or incorrect diagnosis simply because of who they are.